Stan Laurel: Hardy's death

-Oliver Hardy died on 7 August 1957.
-Those who knew Laurel reported he was absolutely devastated by Hardy's death and never fully recovered from it; his wife told the press that he became physically ill upon hearing that Hardy was dying.
-Laurel was in fact too ill to attend his funeral and said, "Babe would understand".
-Although he continued to socialize with his fans, he refused to perform on stage or act in another film from then on as he had no interest in working without Hardy, turning down every offer he was given for a public appearance.
+When Oliver Hardy died on 7 August 1957, Laurel was devastated and never fully recovered from the loss.
+He was in fact too ill to attend Hardy's funeral and said, "Babe would understand".
+Although he continued to socialise with his fans, he refused to perform on stage or act in another film from then on, as he had no interest in working without Hardy, turning down every offer he was given for a public appearance.

 After Laurel and Hardy

 In 1961, Stan Laurel was given an Academy Honorary Award "for his creative pioneering in the field of cinema comedy".
 Laurel was introduced by Bob Hope, and the award was accepted by Danny Kaye.
 Laurel had achieved his lifelong dream as a comedian and had been involved in nearly 190 films.
 He lived his final years in a small flat in the Oceana Apartments in Santa Monica, California.
 Laurel was gracious to fans and spent much time answering fan mail.
 His phone number was also listed in the telephone directory and he would take calls from fans.